airbnb/streamalert/docs/source/rules.rst

 outputs
 ~~~~~~~

-``outputs`` defines where the alert should be sent to, if the return value of the function is true.
+``outputs`` define where the alert should be sent to, if the return value of the function is ``True``.

-StreamAlert supports sending alerts to PagerDuty, Slack and AWS S3.
+StreamAlert supports sending alerts to PagerDuty, Slack and Amazon S3.
 As demonstrated in the example, an alert can be sent to multiple destinations.

 Helpers
 -------
-To improve readability and writeability, you can put commonly used logic in functions in ``stream_alert/rule_helpers.py`` and then call the function from within your rule.
+To improve readability and writability of rules, you can extract commonly used ``Python`` processing logic into custom helper methods.
+These helpers are defined in ``stream_alert/rule_helpers.py`` and can be called from within a matcher or rule.

 Example function::